awsdocs/aws-direct-connect-user-guide/doc_source/getting_started.md

 If you use a VPN connection for redundancy, ensure that you implement a health check and failover mechanism, and check your [route table routing](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/SetUpVPNConnections.html#vpn-configure-routing)\.

+To achieve high availability, we strongly recommend that you configure connections to different AWS Direct Connect locations\.
 For more information about high availability options, see [Multiple Data Center HA Network Connectivity](https://aws.amazon.com/answers/networking/aws-multiple-data-center-ha-network-connectivity/)\.